codio/knowledge/source/instructors/admin/integration/lti-app.rst

 .. figure:: /img/lti/filter_learners.png
    :alt: Filter learners for mentors

-If you don't enable **Filter Learners for Mentors**, then mentors can see all the students in the course and access all students' work, even those for whom they are not a mentor.
+.. note:: If you don't enable Filter Learners for Mentors, then mentors can see all the students in the course and access all students' work, even those for whom they are not a mentor.

+**In Canvas:**

+After you have enabled Filter Learners for Mentors in your course's LTI/LMS settings, then go to Canvas and complete the following:

+1. In the **People** section of the course, find the mentor and click the three vertical dots on the right of the name, then click **Edit Role**.
+2. Change the role to **Observer**.
+3. Click the three vertical dots on the right of the name and click **Link to Students**.
+4. Find and click the names of the students associated with that mentor.
+Once done, click **Update**.

 .. _Destination_Page: